wazzamatazz/json-time-series-extractor/README.md

 # Jaahas.Json.TimeSeriesExtractor

 A C# library for extracting time series data from JSON using `System.Text.Json`.
+This can be useful when e.g. JSON data is received from an IoT device and the data must be separated into individual series for storage in a database.

 # Usage